-We are partnering with 16 nonprofits, reflecting a wide range of arts disciplines and operating budgets, that are working to strengthen and sustain the ability to keep arts engagement central to their work.
-Their grants, through the New California Arts Fund, continue across multiple years.
+We partnered with 15 nonprofits through the New California Arts Fund — a cohort reflecting a wide range of arts disciplines and operating budgets.
+These organizations are working to strengthen and sustain the ability to keep arts engagement central to their work with diverse and low-income communities.

-We are capturing lessons from these initiatives — and complementing them with research and resources to help develop leaders and organizations that work together to expand arts engagement with diverse and low-income Californians.
-As Irvine evolves our focus, we will seek to elevate ways that creative expression can give voice and visibility to the millions of Californians who are cut off from economic and political opportunity.
-This will impact our grantmaking to arts organizations, and we encourage you to read more in this blog post.
+We are capturing lessons from these initiatives — and complementing them with research and resources to help develop a strong field of leaders and organizations that work together to expand arts engagement with diverse and low-income Californians.